santiagosayshey/DigiBrain/content/Computer Science/Computer Networks & Applications/Workshops/Workshop 2.md

 > [!exercise]+ Question 3 - Congestion Management / Control
+> Consider congestion control in TCP Reno (most common algorithm).
+>- How might application designers exploit the Internet's use of TCP to get higher data rates at the expense of other data flows that are using TCP?
 >
+>**Answer:**
 > TCP Reno congestion control works by:
 >
 > - Adjusting the amount of data a sender can transmit before receiving confirmation, known as the **congestion window**.